crnormand/gurps/README.md

 # GURPS 4e game system for Foundry VTT
 Implementing the Generic Universal Roleplaying System 4e rules for Foundry VTT

-Version 0.4.0
+Version 0.5.0

 Design philosophy: Use GCS (or GCA) to create and modify the characters, and use FVTT for rolling.
 Some (but not a lot) of editing might be possible.

-My general plan for is to prototype as many cool/interesting features as we can prior to January, so that we can 1. convince the other gurps group (https://gitlab.com/jbhuddleston/gurps4e) to switch to (or merge with) this system and 2. make it viable for Mook to use it to run a game in January, which may be an inroads to SJG.

 Some of the cool/interesting features I would like to implement/prototype (in no particular order, trust me ;-) ) are below.
 There is a whole lot of stuff here... and we certainly don't have to implement all (or even a lot) of it.

 A robust domain model.
 I am starting with the GCS domain model for characters (and npcs).
 As such, I am implementing one type of import (from the GCS FG XML export).
 But there may be other models (or simplified models).

 The ability to edit/add to a character.
 While a GCS/GCA import can provide most of the data, it might not provide all (especially if the GM has homebrewed anything).
 If so, we need to have the ability to add/edit skills/spells/ads/disads/attacks/etc.   It doesn't have to be flashy, since I am currently assuming the bulk of the data will come from an outside source (GCS/GCA).
+The "On the Fly" rolling system can help here.

 We probably need to include some kinf of CSS parser like 'less', because the CSS is just getting nasty.

-A quick and easy mechanism for rolling the various GURPS "checks" (ability/skill/spell/combat/reaction/etc.).
-As a bare minimum, I want to make it as easy as possible for the GM or a Player to assemble the necessary modifiers for a roll, make the roll, and have the system announce the success or failure of that roll.
-To me, this is the HEART of the game (in the VTT).
-I want to add as many options/choices, and make it as easy/versatile as possible, so the users can spend more time fighting the monsters and less time fighting the VTT.

-A consequence of this is that we need to provide all of the roll information to the user.
-We need to clearly show where the user can click/drag/etc. to cause a roll to happen.
-This is all in the HTML.
-We should come up with a unified display scheme so that any kind of roll looks/behaves the same.
-For example, we could highlight anything that could be rolled with a light blue background and a small dice icon to the right, and when the user hovers their mouse over it, it could add a 3d like border (to look somewhat like a button).
-We can do this with a CSS class and an event listener.

-Currently, I envision a kind of bucket (or stack) where the player can drag and drop (or double click) to add a modifier to the stack.
-And if all else fails, the player could just manually enter the modifier on the stack (because the GM tells them that they are "+2 to hit because 'reasons'").
-The bucket/stack would be applied to the very next roll made by that player.

 I would like to add the ability for the GM to see each player's Modifier bucket/stack and be able to add/delete from it.
 This way a GM could pre-load a player's bucket and the player would just have to make the roll.
 I see this as VERY useful for new players.